adriaenssens-lab/viromics/README.md

 # Viromics
 Resources for viromics workshops and seminars are kept here.

-For detailed tutorials and walk-throughs, just out the Wiki
+Detailed tutorials and walk-throughs, are in the [Wiki](https://github.com/adriaenssens-lab/viromics/wiki/).